alex17-sys/stdlib-sniper/docs/data_structures/queues_stacks/queue_deque.md

+---
+title: Use deque as Queue (FIFO)
+description: Zero-dependency Python snippets for using collections.deque as a queue (First-In, First-Out) with the standard library.
+keywords: FIFO, bounded, data-structures, deque, dequeue, enqueue, maxlen, peek, queue, thread-safe
+---

 # Use deque as Queue (FIFO)

-Zero-dependency Python snippets using only the standard library.
+Zero-dependency Python snippets for using collections.deque as a queue (First-In, First-Out) with the standard library.

 4 snippets available in this sub-category.